 28. Make sure you’re eating enough

 29. Speak up!
-It’s important to have someone who will listen to you and support you when things get tough
+It’s essential to have someone who will listen to you and support you when things get tough

 30. If something is stressing you out or causing anxiety in your life, it helps to try not thinking about it all the time – make a list of everything that’s bringing down your mood and write them down every night before bed (it’s amazing what we forget about overtime), then check back on it the next day and see which things you were able to eliminate from the list – small steps like this go a long way!